Pasteurization: Equipment

-After being heated in a heat exchanger, the product flows through a hold tube for a set period of time to achieve the required treatment.
-If pasteurization temperature or time is not achieved, a flow diversion valve is used to divert under-processed product back to the raw product tank.
+After being heated in a heat exchanger, the product flows through a hold tube for a set period to achieve the required treatment.
+If pasteurization temperature or time is not achieved, a flow diversion valve is used to divert the under-processed product back to the raw product tank.
 If the product is adequately processed, it is cooled in a heat exchanger, then filled.

 Verification

 Direct microbiological techniques are the ultimate measurement of pathogen contamination, but these are costly and time-consuming, which means that products have a reduced shelf-life by the time pasteurization is verified.

 As a result of the unsuitability of microbiological techniques, milk pasteurization efficacy is typically monitored by checking for the presence of alkaline phosphatase, which is denatured by pasteurization.
 Destruction of alkaline phosphatase ensures the destruction of common milk pathogens.
 Therefore, the presence of alkaline phosphatase is an ideal indicator of pasteurization efficacy.
 For liquid eggs, the effectiveness of the heat treatment is measured by the residual activity of α-amylase.